-From our video analysis of the way people use physical piles to understand a collection, it became clear that people have very high facility for using paper news articles: the cost of access is very low, a person's ability to skim the article and get the gist is very fast (< 1 second), and paper can be sorted into informal clusters (piles) at a very high rate (~30/minute).
-Further, the creation of representations-even hierarchical clusters defined by positioning on the physical desktop and overlapping layouts-is quite good.
-In our experimental setup, a desktop of 1 meter x 0.9 meters could easily support 20 different clusters.
-More importantly, since the clusters were self-defined (by direct piling while browsing through a collection), the analysts didn't require time for additional study to understand what was in the cluster.
+From our detailed video analysis of the way people use physical piles to understand a collection, it became clear that people have very high facility for using paper news articles: the cost of access is very low, a person's ability to skim the article and get the gist is very fast (< 1 second), and paper can be sorted into informal clusters (piles) at a very high rate $(\sim 30/\text{minute})$.
+Further, the creation representations-even hierarchical clusters defined by positioning on the physical desktop and overlapping layouts-is quite good.
+In our experimental setup, a desktop of 1 meter x 0.9 meters could easily support 20 different clusters, with room for subtlety in the representations by positioning and twisting of the piles.
+More importantly, since the clusters were self-defined (by direct manipulation with the user dragging document icons around while browsing through a collection), the analysts didn't require time for additional study to understand what was in the cluster.
 Informality worked to the user's advantage.

-Figure 4.
+Figure 6.
 Grokker2 display created by a user.
 Each rectangular icon represents one document; the tooltip window is shown for one document as the user hovers over a document.
+This display has much more immediately available information for the reader to use.

 By contrast, scanning is easy in the electronic tools but hard in paper.
 Grokker2 is successful at this task because by using direct manipulation, it reduces the time it takes to access and move a document, by as much as a factor of 10.
 This has a direct impact on the number documents that are moved between.
-With the re-design of Grokker to more closely model the cost structures of paper, we found that users indeed act more as though they were working with the facility, grace and speed of paper.
-(From version 1 in Study #1 to version 2 in Study #3.)
+With the re-design of Grokker (from Grokker1 to Grokker2) to more closely model the cost structures of paper, we found that users indeed act more as though they were working with the facility, grace and speed of paper.

-With paper and Grokker2 a document could be placed neatly into only one cluster, but physical layout can be used to split the difference in ambiguous or as-yet unresolved categorization.
+In the physical world with paper, physical layout can be used to resolve the differences in ambiguous or as-yet undetermined categorization.
 This physical layout ambiguity is an important resource for representations, particularly when the representation is evolving or emerging from analysis.
-[Marshall & Shipman, 1997]
+Adopting a interface design which is analogous to a physical desktop, Grokker2 enables such ambiguity as well as clusters with clear boundaries.

 Subjects using eClassifier and SSIGS made a relatively small number of re-organizations (6.5 in eClassifier, 14.5 for SSIGS) after have the system automatically clustered the articles.
 Why was that?

 Were the clusters good enough, or was the cost of reorganization so high as to dissuade reorganization?
-Our experiment on Grokker2 answered this question by showing a surprisingly high number of re-organization movements when the subjects were given cluster structures on the interface.
+Our experiment on Grokker2 answered this question by showing a surprisingly high number of reorganization movements when the subjects were given cluster structures on the interface.
 With the extreme low cost of moving in Grokker2, subjects freely reshape the existing semantic clusters to fit their needs.

 A key insight in these studies is that the cost structure for using each of these tools and representations is very different.
-Figures 2 and 3 illustrate this point: the most common operations of accessing, moving and organizing documents vary tremendously from system to system with the consequent effect that the number of documents seen, managed and used are very different, even in so small a study over such a short amount of time.
+Figures 4 and 5 illustrate this point: the most common operations of accessing, moving and organizing documents vary tremendously from system to system-with the consequent effect that the number of documents seen, managed and used are very different, even in so small a study over such a short amount of time.